TheChello/CS121-Final-Project/README.md

 - Organized the repository
 - Added html files and css files - so much styling to do
 - TODOs: create js files, create nodes_mysql.js, update styles bruhhhhh

+# Need to go through Github and do this also instructions to say where we
+# got the date from